Virginia Freedom of Information Act (FOIA)

 The purpose of the FOIA is to promote an increased awareness by all persons of governmental activities.
 In furthering this policy, FOIA requires that the law be interpreted liberally, in favor of access, and that any exemption allowing public records to be withheld must be interpreted narrowly.

-For more FOIA information visit: www.loudoun.gov/FOIA
+For more FOIA information and to submit a request visit: www.loudoun.gov/FOIA

 Your FOIA rights